nychealth/covid-vaccine-data/people/Readme.md

 ### coverage-by-boro-demo-fully.csv

-This file contains borough-level numbers on the count and percentage of NYC residents who are fully vaccinated by age and race/ethnicity.
+This file contains borough-level numbers on the count and percentage of NYC residents who completed the primary series by age and race/ethnicity.
 Information is the same as in coverage-by-boro-demo.csv, but has a wide format for display purposes on our COVID-19 vaccine data page.
 Due to small numbers, data on people who identify as American Indian and Alaska Native, two or more races, or other races/ethnicities are not provided.
 People with unknown race/ethnicity are not shown.
 Percentages are calculated against the total population for a specific geographic area or demographic category.

 Note that the number of people vaccinated may exceed the estimated population and lead to more than 100% vaccination coverage, especially for smaller demographic categories and geographies.
 See [/technical notes](https://github.com/nychealth/covid-vaccine-data/blob/main/Readme.md#percent-of-nyc-residents-vaccinated-by-demographic-group-and-geography) for more information on population estimates.